wangj000/wangj000/README.md

 <br>

-- A passionate Self-taught Back-end developer
+- A self-taught software engineer
-- Currently learning Typescript by Self
+- Currently learning Typescript
 - I’m currently open for an Intern or a new job opportunity, this is {placeholder}

 <br><br>